hashicorp/terraform-provider-aws/website/docs/r/codedeploy_deployment_group.html.markdown

 * `key` - (Optional) The key of the tag filter.
 * `type` - (Optional) The type of the tag filter, either `KEY_ONLY`, `VALUE_ONLY`, or `KEY_AND_VALUE`.
 * `value` - (Optional) The value of the tag filter.

+### on_premises_instance_tag_set Argument Reference

+You can form a tag group by putting a set of tag filters into `on_premises_instance_tag_set`.
+If multiple tag groups are specified, any instance that matches to at least one tag filter of every tag group is selected.

 ### trigger_configuration Argument Reference